Effective Weight Loss Surgery in Colorado

 Colorado Bariatric Surgery Institute’s Approach to Treatment

-People who are likely candidates for laparoscopic bariatric surgery will undergo a thorough team evaluation prior to any treatment.
-To encourage a successful outcome, patients will undergo a multidisciplinary medical evaluation prior to being accepted and scheduled for surgery.
+People who are likely candidates for robotic bariatric surgery will undergo a thorough team evaluation prior to any treatment.

-- Surgical evaluation–the surgeon will discuss with a patient whether or not they meet the requirements for undergoing the surgical procedure and whether they are a satisfactory operative risk.
+- Surgical evaluation – Dr. Brown will discuss with a patient whether or not they meet the requirements for undergoing the surgical procedure and whether they are a satisfactory operative risk.

-- Nutritional evaluation–our nutritionist will help motivate the patient towards making the necessary lifelong changes in eating habits and exercise that must complement the surgery.
-Each patient will meet with the nutritionist one-on-one preoperatively and at postop visits to address individual dietary needs.
+- Nutritional evaluation – our nutritionists will help motivate the patient towards making the necessary lifelong changes in eating habits and exercise that must complement the surgery.
+Most patients will need to undergo six months of medically supervised weight loss prior to surgery, so best to get started soon.
+Each patient will meet with a nutritionist one-on-one preoperatively and at post-op visits to address individual dietary needs.
 Close nutritional monitoring during rapid weight loss is critical as certain vitamins and minerals are poorly absorbed and need to be supplemented.

 Bariatric surgery requires a long-term commitment to positive change on the part of the patient, which will involve modifying eating habits, physical activity habits, and overall lifestyle habits.
 Clearly, the patient must be prepared and ready for such a challenge.
 Utilizing such a team approach to bariatric surgery increases the likelihood of success in achieving desirable and realistic weight loss, as well as improvement and satisfaction in daily life for the patient long-term.
 We also provide and encourage involvement in our CBSI support group to assist patients in continuing to maintain their modified lifestyle they have chosen.

-For more information, contact the compassionate team at Colorado Bariatric Surgery Institute at 303-861-4505!
+For more information, contact our skilled and compassionate team at Colorado Bariatric Surgery Institute at 303-861-4505!